Is earned media value (EMV) really valuable?

 Sentiment

-Sentiment should also be incorporated into your monitoring where possible.
+Incorporate sentiment into your monitoring where possible.
 Consider a content piece created by a third party, that’s shared fairly widely.
 Using a basic earned media value formula, you could see that as pretty valuable.

-But what if it’s a negative review.
+But what if it’s a negative review?
 One that could potentially damage your brand?

 Share of voice (SOV)

-By adding share of voice into your mix, you can see how many mentions your brand is driving, and how that compares with your competitors.
+By adding share of voice into your mix, you can see how many mentions your brand is driving.
+And how that compares with your competitors.

 And there’s more…